 They can make different tools and even use them to solve problems.
 They are known to plan for tasks beforehand, just like human beings.

-Regarding the body language of crows and ravens, the latter has the upper hand.
+The latter has the upper hand regarding the body language of crows and ravens.
 Unlike crows, ravens can articulate their elongated throat feathers for different displays.

 When it comes to migration, crows partially migrate.
 Some crows will take the trip, while others will stay home.
 On the other hand, ravens do not migrate and prefer to live in their natural homes.

 Crows normally have an even cowing sound.
 They usually make the sound when warning others about potential danger or when communicating with each other.

 A raven can also make a similar sound.
 However, their typical sound is known as the “croaking noise,” which is much deeper and throatier than the even cowing sound of crows.

 They usually make the sound to establish dominance over other birds or when they want to mate.